Destro: Comic series

-Marvel Comics (1982-1994)
+Marvel Comics (1982–1994)

-In the comic continuity, Destro fancies himself an honorable man, answering to a moral code he alone seems to understand.
-He has stood with the Commander as often as he has opposed him, and will join forces with the G.I.
+In the comic book continuity, Destro fancies himself an honorable man, answering to a moral code he alone seems to understand.
+He has stood with the Commander as often as he has opposed him but will join forces with the G.I.
 Joe team if it is good for business.
-With such wavering loyalties, he has come to respect and befriend many characters, from Joe members Flint and Lady Jaye, to Baroness, and even the Commander's estranged son Billy.
-However, his strongest connection is to the Baroness, and it is revealed early on that she has shared a romantic relationship with him since before the comic begins.
+With such wavering loyalties, he has come to respect and befriend many characters, from Joe members Flint and Lady Jaye, to the Baroness, and even the Commander's estranged son Billy.
+However, Destro's strongest connection is to the Baroness.
+It is revealed that they have had a romantic relationship since before the comic begins.

 Destro first appears in the Marvel Comics series G.I.
 Joe: A Real American Hero #11, although his face is not seen.
 He is Cobra Commander's hired "specialist", sent to stop the G.I.
 Joe team from ruining their operation on the Alaskan Pipeline.
 Although Destro manages to stay two steps ahead of the Joes, his confrontation with Doc results in the Joes getting the antidote for a plague with which they had been infected, and turning the tables on Cobra.
-His first full appearance reveals his name and establishes his true intentions: he plans to remove the Commander from the equation, and lead Cobra himself, with the Baroness at his side.
-The Commander comes to suspect this betrayal, and recruits Major Bludd to kill Destro.

-A night operation in Washington, D.C. gives Bludd his chance.
-But when the Baroness (who was driving Bludd's HISS tank) realizes what he is planning, she swerves sharply, overturning the tank and setting it on fire.
-The tank explodes, seemingly killing her, and leaves Destro a shattered wreck of his former self.
-The Commander uses this turn of events to point Destro's rage toward Bludd, and operates for a while without the fear of Destro's treachery.
-But when the Commander is captured by G.I.
-Joe, Destro wastes no time taking control.
-At this point the Baroness returns, and reveals the Commander's part in her near death.
+His first full appearance reveals his name and establishes his true intentions: he plans to remove the Commander and lead Cobra himself, with the Baroness at his side.
+However, Cobra Commander suspects this betrayal and recruits Major Bludd to kill Destro.
+A night operation in Washington, DC, gives Bludd his chance, but when the Baroness (who is driving Bludd's HISS tank) realizes what he is planning, she swerves sharply, overturning the tank and setting it on fire.
+The tank explodes, seemingly killing her, and this leaves Destro utterly distraught.
+Cobra Commander uses this circumstance to direct Destro's rage toward Bludd, and operates for a period without concern about Destro's treachery.
+However, when Cobra Commander is captured by G.I.
+Joe, Destro swiftly assumes control.
+At this point the Baroness returns and reveals the Commander's part in her fiery crash.

-After a battle in the Everglades, Destro, Wild Weasel, and Firefly are stranded, with only their wiles to get them past the G.I.
-Joe team, and back to Cobra's home town of Springfield.
-This brings him into repeated conflict with the Joes, including a fist fight with Cutter.
+After a battle in the Everglades, Destro, Wild Weasel, and Firefly are stranded, with only their wiles to evade the G.I.
+Joe team and return to Cobra's hometown, Springfield.
+Destro has repeated conflicts with the Joes, including a fist fight with Cutter.
 When they finally arrive in Springfield, however, Baroness reveals that she and Bludd have recruited a young boy to assassinate the Commander during a Cobra rally.
-During the ceremony, Destro spots the trained killer, and realizes it is Cobra Commander's own son, Billy.
+During the ceremony, Destro spots the trained killer and realizes it is Cobra Commander's son, Billy.
 Saving the man he swore to kill, Destro reveals a new side of himself: that of an honorable man who cannot condone patricide, even against a hated foe.